 Don’t forget to find a matching bedding set, always check if it has the same measurements as the mattress.
 Also, what turned out to be useful was the waterproof mattress protector; the baby may sometimes make the bedding wet for obvious reasons, even through the nappy.

-- a pushchair- another very important item for a new mummy.
+- Pushchair/ baby travel system- another very important item for a new mummy.
 There are tons of pushchairs out there, making it hard to chose a good one.
 Many of them are really expensive but then you get what you pay for: convertible, small, not too sturdy, light and easy to operate.
 The cheaper pushchairs probably won’t be as functional as those more expensive ones but if you’re on a budget they’ll do the job as well.